appreciated/maven-springboot-electron/README.md

 * When building the Electron application an OpenJDK will be included to start the Java web application

 ## Proopf of concept
 This purpose of this project was soley of the personal interrest to show that this concept (Electron -> JDK -> Java Application) is possible.
-This project should be used with care, since it causes a lot of resources to be wasted.
+This project should be used with care, since it causes a lot of resources to be wasted (Why would I install A Browser, and a OpenJDK just to run a Java application?).
 Also basic things as updating, logging etc. is not being taken care of.

 ## How to build
 `mvn clean install -Pproduction`